mantidproject/mantid/docs/source/algorithms/SplineInterpolation-v1.rst

 vertical axis) can be copied from the WorkspaceToMatch (default) or the WorkspaceToInterpolate.

-Please note that the OutputWorkspace will have constant zero error values.
+Please note that the interpolation will not calculate error values.

 For Histogram Workspaces
 ########################